Ahmed-2023/FoodMart-Retail-Analysis-Project/README.md

 **Key Insights:**

--The U.S. market is FoodMart’s primary market, while Canada and Mexico represent secondary markets with potential for future development.
+- The U.S. market is FoodMart’s primary market, while Canada and Mexico represent secondary markets with potential for future development.

--The positive correlation between income and sales is evident in the U.S. market,while in Mexico, there is high purchasing activity despite lower income levels — indicating a strong marketing opportunity for mid-priced product segments.
+- The positive correlation between income and sales is evident in the U.S. market,while in Mexico, there is high purchasing activity despite lower income levels — indicating a strong marketing opportunity for mid-priced product segments.

--Customers with moderate education levels represent the core purchasing segment for FoodMart,reflecting the company’s clear focus on targeting the middle-class demographic
+- Customers with moderate education levels represent the core purchasing segment for FoodMart,reflecting the company’s clear focus on targeting the middle-class demographic

--Home-owning customers are generally more financially stable and spend more,making them a key segment worth targeting with dedicated loyalty campaigns
+- Home-owning customers are generally more financially stable and spend more,making them a key segment worth targeting with dedicated loyalty campaigns

--Medium-sized families are the highest-spending customer segment,which is a logical behavior reflecting greater consumption of daily food products.
+- Medium-sized families are the highest-spending customer segment,which is a logical behavior reflecting greater consumption of daily food products.

 ### 🟢 3.
 Product Analysis Dashboard
 <img width="1819" height="915" alt="Product" src="https://github.com/user-attachments/assets/e1b6f13c-c7c6-449e-8b0f-0f3436db4e22" />
 **Focus:** Product performance and brand profitability.

 **Key Insights:**

--Sales increase roughly proportionally with the quantity sold, indicating stable pricing and a consistent product mix and There is no overstock issue
+- Sales increase roughly proportionally with the quantity sold, indicating stable pricing and a consistent product mix and There is no overstock issue

--The brands Hermanos, Tell Tale, and Ebony lead in sales,Their costs are relatively low compared to sales, making these brands among the most profitable.
+- The brands Hermanos, Tell Tale, and Ebony lead in sales,Their costs are relatively low compared to sales, making these brands among the most profitable.

 - Low-fat and recyclable products show strong sales trends.